 With the D7200, Nikon finally put Wi-Fi and NFC connectivity inside the DSLR.
 Before, you had to buy an adapter in order to go wireless.
 The company’s Wireless Mobile Utility (WMU) app for iOS and Android works well.
 Pairing with a Samsung Galaxy S5 took no time, as was downloading images to the phone for sharing.
 The app also lets you control the camera with your phone.
 It’s basic but does the job.

-First, the good news: The D7200 is Nikon’s best APS-C DSLR to date, and with all its features, it’s a highly capable camera for terrific photography.
+First, the good news: The D7200 was Nikon’s best APS-C DSLR when it launched, and with all its features, it’s a highly capable camera for terrific photography.
 If you’re looking for an enthusiast DSLR that takes great stills and is highly customizable, you won’t go wrong with this Nikon.

 Now, the bad news: We don’t think Nikon has done enough with the D7200 for us to give it our Editors’ Choice.
 Despite the upgrades, it feels a bit dated when compared to cameras like the similarly priced Sony A77 Mark II, which has a 79-point autofocus system, 60p video recording, and tilting LCD, to name a few features.
 The D7200 could be fresher, if only Nikon had added a better sensor or better video specs.
 If you’re a photographer who also doubles as a videographer, this might not be the top choice either.